How much is your car worth?

 For enhanced safety, the front seat shoulder belts of the Toyota Rav4 Hybrid are height-adjustable to accommodate a wide variety of driver and passenger heights.
 A better fit can prevent injuries and the increased comfort also encourages passengers to buckle up.
 The MINI Cooper S E Countryman ALL4 doesn’t offer height-adjustable seat belts.

 Over 200 people are killed each year when backed over by motor vehicles.
-The Rav4 Hybrid (except LE) offers optional Rear Cross-Traffic Braking which use rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
+The Rav4 Hybrid (except LE) offers optional Rear Cross-Traffic Braking that uses rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
 The Cooper S E Countryman ALL4 doesn’t offer backup collision prevention brakes.

 The Rav4 Hybrid’s lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane and gently nudges the vehicle back towards its lane.
 The Cooper S E Countryman ALL4 doesn’t offer a lane departure warning system.